December 8, 2014

 Experts address how soon a mare can be ridden after she foals.

 After a mare foals, how long will it be before she can be ridden again?
 And how long should I wait to breed her again?
 I have a 5-year-old Quarter Horse mare that foaled recently with no problems.

-I may be a bit conservative, but I usually do not push mares into riding until the foal is weaned at around 5 months of age.
+I might be a bit conservative, but I usually do not push mares into riding until the foal is weaned at around 5 months of age.
 It is probably safe to ride the mare a bit earlier.
 Just remember that she is using a lot of energy to produce milk for the foal, and you should have her at a slightly higher plane of nutrition as a result (body condition score of 6 or 7 out of 9).
-Also, some mares are very concerned about watching their foals, so riding may be less than productive because the mare cannot concentrate on the task at hand, and it may also be a bit risky.
-For these reasons, I personally feel it is best to begin riding again after the foal is weaned.
-If you want to ride this mare a lot, it may be best to take her out of breeding for a few seasons.
+Also, some mares are very concerned about watching their foals, so riding could be less than productive because the mare cannot concentrate on the task at hand, and it might also be a bit risky.
+For these reasons, I feel it is best to begin riding again after the foal is weaned.
+If you want to ride this mare a lot, it might be best to take her out of breeding for a few seasons.

 – Dr. Damon O’Gan, Austin, Texas, member of the American Association of Equine Practitioners

 *AQHA and the provider of this information are not liable for the inherent risks of equine activities.
 We always recommend consulting a qualified veterinarian and/or an AQHA Professional Horseman.